nreese/enhanced_tilemap/README.md

 The enhanced tilemap plugin phases-in geohash grids, loading 100 every 200 milliseconds, so that the browser never locks up.
 A control with a spinning icon is added to the map while grids are being phased-in.
 The control is removed once all grids are processed.

 ### Minor stuff
 * Leaflet control that when clicked provides lat/lon/zoom inputs.
-The inputs will allow users to set the map view to a specific location and zoom level.
+The inputs allow users to set the map view to a specific location and zoom level.
 * Display mouse latitude and longitude location in lower left corner
 * Scroll map on mouse zoom.
 Feature can be turned off in options.